Rohitsah6372/Microservices/README.md

 GitHub: Project Repository

 Description:
-Developed a scalable, modular, and cloud-ready microservices-based e-commerce system using Spring Boot and Spring Cloud.
+Developed a scalable, modular, and -ready microservices-based e-commerce system using Spring Boot and Spring .
 The application is divided into three core microservices:

 Product Service: Manages product creation and retrieval.
 Order Service: Handles order placement and processing.